infretis/infretis/examples/lammps/water_dissociation/README.md

 # Run Avogadro
 ~/Avogadro2-x86_64.AppImage
 ```
-Use the `animation` tool and check the `Dynamic bonding?` checkbox.
+Use the `animation tool` and check the `Dynamic bonding?` checkbox.
 Do you see anything interesting?
+You can rotate and zoom with the `navigation tool`

 Investigate the value of the order parameter.
 It tells us whether we are in the reactant state (only water present), the product state (water with one OH- and one H3O+ present), or anything in between.